-Which player should Brentford fans be keeping an eye on on Saturday afternoon?
+Which player should Brentford fans be keeping an eye out for on Tuesday?

-How is Hughton likely to set up his side at the City Ground?
+How is Lamouchi likely to set up his side?

 He’s got two ways of playing, both of which are very similar.
 They favour a 4-2-3-1 or a 4-1-1-1, which aren’t too different, it just depends on the personnel they play in front of the back four.
 They like to be disciplined, they like to be organised, the like to break down and they don’t give away too many chances or goals.
 They are actually better suited to playing away from home because it, naturally, leads to them being able to play on the counter-attack with pace and urgency, using players like Joe Lolley, Sammy Ameobi and Grabban to go and get a goal on the break.
 They’ve got some good results this season by playing that way and I just get the feeling that’s because of the way they play and the way it suits them when they are on the road.

 What’s your score prediction for Forest’s final trip to Griffin Park?

 I won’t miss that press box!
 Let’s go for the easy route and say it’ll be a 2-2 draw.

 We've sold more than 12,000 tickets for tomorrow's game under the lights.
 Availability in the New Road and Braemar Road is extremely limited while tickets in the Ealing Road are only available via the Ticket Exchange.

 List your seat >